 All content related to university functions that is not a faculty site, an ASUPS site, or an external system should be maintained within the institutional site’s CMS.
 This includes sites for all academic departments and programs.
 Departments may elect to keep their own servers for departmental use, but primary promotional academic department sites should remain in the CMS.

 This policy is designed to maintain a cohesive look-and-feel, as well as unifying functionality across all areas of the institutional website, and to make it clear to users that they are viewing official content that can be trusted and shared.
 The cohesive site design is intended to reinforce that Puget Sound is a small liberal arts college, and not a comprehensive university comprised of separate schools.

 - Matching the University Website Design

-Departments working with external vendor products should not attempt to match the design of the university website structure without consulting the university Web Manager, in order to avoid issues that impact the overall site, copyright issues, and the user experience.
+Departments working with external vendor products should not attempt to match the design of the university website structure without consulting the university Web Specialist, in order to avoid issues that impact the overall site, copyright issues, and the user experience.

 - Using University Identity Elements

 Departments working with external vendor products should contact the university Creative Director or Web Specialist to ensure the university's identity components are handled appropriately.